Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 1st argument: An item ingredient, the items the fuel applies to
 - 2nd argument: A number, the temperature °C that the fuel burns at
 - 3rd argument: A number, the number of ticks the fuel burns for
-- 4th argument: A number, the purity of the fuel, may be null to not specify a value
+- 4th argument: A number, the purity of the fuel, may be `null`{:.p} to not specify a value
 - *Optional 5th argument*: A `ResourceLocation`, the name of the fuel

 ### Example